Heisenberg Professor of Sociology at the University of Cologne. Main research areas include healthy aging, social networks and organizations.

 Professor of Sociology

-I am researching and teaching at the Institute of Sociology and Social Psychology (ISS) at the University of Cologne (UoC) in Germany.
+I am researching and teaching at the Department of Sociology and Social Psychology (DSS) at the University of Cologne (UoC) in Germany.
 Since October 2021, I hold a tenured appointment that is funded by the Heisenberg Programme of the German Research Foundation (DFG) for five years.

 What I do

 My research focuses on the relationship between social networks and well-being.
 Within this framework, I pursue two research lines: personal networks and health of older adults, and informal networks in organizations.
-Much of this work involves the application of advanced quantitative methods and has been published in high-ranking international journals.
+Much of this work involves the application of advanced quantitative methods.

 Past experiences